 25. Find The Bridge of Sighs- Probably one of the most photographed spots in Venice, you have to take a selfie here.

 26. Museo della Musica- Free music museum that focuses on the music and instrument makers of Venice.

 27. Shop for Carnival attire- Whether it’s Carnival season or not, you can find handmade masks and amazing costumes year-round in Venice.
 It doesn’t cost a thing to window shop!
 We even spent time with a true Venetian mask maker during our 3 days in Venice.

 28. Visit Venchi Chocolate Shop- Since 1878, this chocolate shop has been in existence.
 Come here to taste some wonderful chocolates and gelatos.

 29. Eat Gelato!- Gelato is one of my favorite things about Italy, well, and wine of course.
 We enjoyed Suso Gelatoteca, where they create authentic Italian gelato with only natural ingredients.
 My favorites were pineapple and peach.
 YUM!

 30. Grab a spritz or wine- Treat yourself to a delicious local drink, a spritz.
 The spritz is made with prosecco, Aperol, and soda.
 I thought they were delicious, but if it’s not your thing, grab a glass of wine instead.
 We found that often, the wine was cheaper than the water, so might as well get the wine.

-31. Enjoy cicchetti- Cicchetti are small snacks (usually bite sized) that are served all over Venice in the local bars.
+31. Enjoy cicchetti- Cicchetti is small snacks (usually bite-sized) that are served all over Venice in the local bars.
 It’s fun to grab a few and join the locals.